Before you upgrade the VMware Identity Manager virtual appliance online, perform these prerequisite tasks.

 - Confirm that SSL certificates requirements are met.

-If you are using VMware Identity Manager with VMware vRealize Automation 8.2 Patch 1, configure SSL certificates following the instructions in Enable Tenant-In-Host Name Multi-Tenancy with vRealize Automation 8.2 Patch 1.
+If you are using VMware Identity Manager with VMware vRealize Automation 8.3, configure SSL certificates following the instructions in Enable Tenant-In-Host Name Multi-Tenancy with vRealize Automation 8.3.

 - Verify that at least 10 GB of free disk space (/dev/sda) are available on the virtual appliance.

-- Ensure that following directory space requirements for an online upgrade are met.
+- Ensure that the directory space requirements for an online upgrade are met.

 You need to download the dualbootupdate.tar.gz file if you plan to perform an offline upgrade using vRealize Suite Lifecycle Manager.

-- Download Photon Migration Support Tools from the VMware Identity Manager 3.3.3 product download page on my.vmware.com and save the file to any directory in the VMware Identity Manager virtual appliance.
+- If you are upgrading directly from VMware Identity Manager 3.3.1 or 3.3.2, download the VMware Identity Manager Service Virtual Appliance Dual Boot Update from the VMware Identity Manager 3.3.4 product download page on my.vmware.com and save the file to any directory in the VMware Identity Manager virtual appliance.

-VMware Identity Manager 3.3.3 switches from the SUSE Linux Enterprise Server (SLES) operating system to the VMware Photon™ operating system.
-The Photon Migration Support Tools download contains the dualbootupdate.tar.gz file, which includes the Photon operating system and its packages.
+VMware Identity Manager 3.3.3 switched from the SUSE Linux Enterprise Server (SLES) operating system to the VMware Photon™ operating system.
+Therefore, VMware Identity Manager 3.3.3 already uses Photon, but 3.3.1 and 3.3.2 do not.
+The VMware Identity Manager Service Virtual Appliance Dual Boot Update download contains the dualbootupdate.tar.gz file, which includes the Photon operating system and its packages.
 The upgrade process uses the dualbootupdate.tar.gz file when migrating the operating system from SLES to Photon.